robinmollah/robinmollah.github.io/source/_posts/AWS-Lambda-pros-and-cons.md

 another Lambda(chaining), SNS Topic, SQS Queue or EventBridge.

 ### Fine grip on the execution and security
-It takes a good amount of effort to make an API secure.
-Lambda gives wide range of control over the API including execution environment, time, authentication etc.
+Lambda gives wide range of control over the API including authentication, execution environment and security.
+As, you can assign specific IAM permissions to each function, you can also add a custom policy to the function.
+Usually, when running in the server, the whole server is using a single API KEY of same IAM account.
+Also, Lambda offers several ways for authentication of API Gateways.

 ### Team collaboration
 Lambda can be written in several languages and separately.
-So, a team with several distinct skill set
+Suppose, I love working with NodeJS.
+But, I want to have a simple function from my friend who only works with Python or Java.
+He can write a Python function, and it works smoothly with other NodeJS applications.

 ## Disadvantages
 ### Debugging
-I have to create a test event JSON in the Lambda's console.
-Then I have to create another JSON to test in the API Gateway.
+When other AWS Services are used in Lambda functions, there are some difficulties to debug.
+Lambda functions need to be provided some roles and permissions.
+In local environment, usually permissions are Admin level.
+The easies way to debug Lambda function is to write a test
-There are cases where Lambda function doesn't
+JSON file and run it using that JSON file.
+Now, creating and managing those test cases becomes another task.
+Then, when we are using the Lambda function behind a API Gateway, we need to write a test case for each API.
+So, getting a properly unit tested environment requires a good amount of management.
+It is possible to run the function in local docker environment, but that doesn't take into account the permissions of the function and it also takes a lot of time to run.

 ### Management of functions
 When your project grows, and the number of functions increases, it is very hard to maintain many functions separately.
 So, in this stage,